Sue37MK/PowerOfMath-Website/README.md

 ## Project Setup and Workflow

 ### 1. Host Webpage on AWS Amplify
 - Create an `index.html` file for the web application’s frontend.
+Please refer to index-Original.html for code.
 - Use AWS Amplify to host the webpage.

   ![Alt text](Amplify-app.png)